Matthew Vines, Executive Director

-Sara comes to The Reformation Project as a straight ally in the fight for LGBTQ rights.
-She grew up in Louisville, KY, and brings with her years of experience in anti-oppression work, community organizing, and direct service with immigrant and refugee populations.
-She began serving her community as an HIV/AIDS organizer with the Student Global AIDS Campaign, where she organized multi-ethnic and inter-faith coalitions.
-Sara continued to work in solidarity with international organizations in Haiti, Thailand, South Africa, and Taiwan.
-Sara has specialized in research, data management, and operational sustainability, both as an AmeriCorps VISTA and a Data Specialist for Kentucky’s refugee resettlement community.
+Sara grew up in Louisville, KY, and brings with her years of experience in anti-oppression work, community organizing, and direct service with immigrant and refugee populations.
+She began her social justice career organizing in the HIV/AIDS movement with the Student Global AIDS Campaign in 2002.
+She has worked globally with international NGO's and activist organizations in Haiti, Thailand, South Africa, and Taiwan, and she spent seven years at a community center in Louisville working alongside refugee families and youth.
+Sara has specialized in research, data management, and operational sustainability, both as an AmeriCorps VISTA and a Data Specialist for the Kentucky Office for Refugees.
 Most recently, she served as the Midwest Organizing Director with the Young Invincibles.
-She enjoys the outdoors, the Chicago theatre scene, coaching youth sports, and eating with cousins.
+She enjoys the outdoors, rowing, theatre, and eating with cousins.

 Lauren Gray, Development Director